-Smarter Strategy: Avoid snacks in the hour before meals.
+Smarter Strategy: Space meals and snacks two to three hours apart.
 If your toddler's hunger doesn't seem to match up with your mealtimes, consider moving meals earlier or serving your child a portion of the meal, such as the veggies, while you finish prepping.

 Strategy 3: Make Snacks Nutritious

-Smarter Strategy: During most snack times, serve the same kinds of foods you serve at mealtime, such as fresh fruits and vegetables, whole grains including whole-wheat tortillas or bread as options, sources of protein such as hard-boiled eggs and hummus, and dairy foods such as yogurt and cheese.
+Smarter Strategy: During most snack times, serve the same kinds of foods you serve at mealtime, such as fresh fruits and vegetables, whole grains including whole-wheat tortillas and bread, sources of protein such as hard-boiled eggs and hummus and dairy products such as yogurt and cheese.

 Strategy 4: Establish a Snack Schedule